OntologyS/ontologica/docs/FORMALIZATION.md

 - Individuality loss in state transitions within 𝕌
 - No detectable learning capacity in environmental consciousness
 - Universal constants not derivable from single framework
+- U(Eᵢ, Eⱼ) = 0 for empirically distinct entities
+- φ(S) shows no correlation with learning capacity metrics

 ---